ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    }
    ```

-The network_context is shared team's output from the network team.
-Attempts to use the application teams output would fail due to resource group isolation.
+The network_context is the output generated by the network team specifically for the shared team.

-The network team created the zone for 'widgets.com'
-The dns record is put in the dns zone created by the netork
+Navigate to the [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) and find the shared instance.
+Click on it and verify the following:

-It has no imcomming connectivity from the public internet.
+- The instance has no imcomming connectivity from the public internet (check the Security Groups)

-They need operational access to the VPC, Subnets and Security Groups provided by the network team.

-Looking in more details at the Admin team we can see how they were set up to have just the right amount of permissions:
+- Locate the private IP address

+Navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and find the DNS record with the name **shared**.
+Notice the Value is the private IP address.

 ## Application Team